-Customer should note that there are a number of requirements placed on a driver when driving on European roads.
+Please note there are a number of requirements placed on a driver when driving on European roads.
 Carrying a warning triangle, high visibility jacket, first aid kit and spare bulb is now compulsory in many EU states but some EU countries are now introducing further regulations such as carrying a breathalyser kit and not being able to use satellite navigation systems with speed camera warnings.